 Branchlets to 20 (rarely to 35) cm long; articles 4–10 mm long, 0.4–1.0 mm diam.; ridges angular or rounded-convex; teeth 6–8 (rarely 5 or 9), erect or rarely spreading, not overlapping, usually withering, 0.3–0.9 mm long.

 Cones very rarely with diam. greater than length, on peduncle 4–23 mm long; cone body 10–30 (rarely to 45) mm long, 8–21 mm diam.; bracteoles broad-acute to obtuse, protuberance occasionally with 2 lateral bodies.
 Samara 4.0–10.0 mm long, dark brown to black.

-Distribution and occurrence: in woodland or occasionally tall heath, on sandy or otherwise poor soils (cf. A. torulosa); coast and adjoining tablelands.
-Variable in size of articles and cones.
+in woodland or occasionally tall heath, on sandy or otherwise poor soils (cf. A. torulosa).

 NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS, NWP

 Variable in size of articles and cones; this may be correlated with ploidy level (diploid or tetraploid); needs further study over the range of the species.

 Text by K. L. Wilson & L. A. S. Johnson (1990); edited KL Wilson (Feb 2014)

 Taxon concept: Flora of NSW 1 (1990)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.